rtrollebo/almanakk-cli/manual.md

 ## Calendar Data Product

+### Equinox

+Date and time of the equinoxes:

+* Northward equinox, or the *March equinox* (Spring equinox in the northern hepmispher, autumn equinox in the southern hemisphere)
+* Southward equinox, or the *September equinox*.

 ### Christian Holidays

 A list of holidays in the Christian Liturgical Year.
 By default, upcoming holidays from current day to the end of the current year, are shown.